 Verify the Prerequisites

-Before connecting to a file directory that contains CSV/TSV files, verify that you have the following information:
+Before connecting to one of your file directories containing CSV/TSV files, verify that you have the following information:

 - You know the CSV/TSV file directory location.